 When applicants don’t address every duty and qualification it lowers their ranking and diminishes their impact.

-Take care that your cover letter and CV show how you meet a job’s qualifications and how you have acquired expertise carrying out the duties specified in the position description as well as other essential duties that the description might omit.
-Also indicate any additional skills you’d bring to an institution.
+Take care that your cover letter and CV show how you meet a job’s qualifications and how you have acquired expertise carrying out the duties specified in the position description as well as other important duties that the description might omit.
+Also indicate any additional skills that you’d bring to an institution.

 Be Clear and Concise.
 Your application materials should indicate your achievements, vision, and abilities, but without being cluttered or overlong.